zappityzap/compost-sensor/README.md

 Both RX and TX sketches need a config.h
 1. Copy config.h.example to config.h
 1. Add your WiFi and MQTT details to the RX config.h
-1. Add your soil moisture sensor calibration values to the TX config.h
+1. Optional: Add your soil moisture sensor calibration values to the TX config.h
 1. Upload the RX sketch to the base station
 1. Upload the TX sketch to the sensor